Boppard Hauptbahnhof: History

 The entrance building was leased in 1994 to a catering business.
 Customer information and ticket sales are provided by a private company.

 Since the timetable change of 2009, Rhenus Veniro has been the operator of the Hunsrück railway.
 For this reason, Rhenus Veniro bought the old and dilapidated Bahnmeisterei (the office of the director of track maintenance) from Deutsche Bahn in 2007 and two years later built a shed there for parking and repairing its trains and a carriage washing facility.
 The tracks of the depot were reconnected to the Deutsche Bahn network at the station.

 Planning

-The platforms at Boppard Hbf are accessible only by stairs, so the station is not accessible by passengers with certain disabilities.
-Rhineland-Palatinate has decided make all the stations of the state accessible.
+The platforms at Boppard Hbf are accessible only by stairs, so the station is not accessible for passengers with certain disabilities.
+Rhineland-Palatinate has decided to make all the stations of the state accessible.
 For Boppard Hbf, this means that lifts will be installed and platforms will be raised from 38 or 55 to 76 cm above the top of the rails.
 Funds were provided in the 2011 budget to the town of Boppard for this work.
 In addition, Säuerlingstraße, which runs west of the station, will be remodeled and relocated, which requires that the entrance to the station be rebuilt.